 In re application of:

 Serial No.:

 For:

 Filed:

 Group Art Unit:

 To Commissioner of Patents

 Sir:

-dated of the Pri-
+Applicant hereby appeals to the Board of Appeals from the decision dated of the Primary Examiner finally rejecting claims

-ally rejecting claims
+The item(s) checked below are appropriate: 1.
+An extension of time to respond to the final rejection was granted on for months(s).

-The item(s) chec ked below are appropriate:
+A timely response to the final rejection has been filed, as provided in 841 O.G.
+1411.

-sion of time to respond to the final was granted on
+3. Fee \$50.00:

-months(s).
+☐ Enclosed

-2. 🔲 A timely response to the final rejection has
+☐ Not required (Fee paid in prior appeal.)

-been filed, 3. ☐ Fee \$50.00 ☐ Enclose
+☐ Charge to Deposit Account No

-☐ Not re quired (Fee paid in prior appeal.) o Deposit Account No.
+(One additional copy of this Notice is

-(One additional copy of this Notice is d herewith.)
+enclosed herewith.)

 Signature (Rule 191(b)).

-And the second Post Office Address (to which correspondence is to be sent).
+Post Office Address (to which correspondence is to be sent).